Last updated on May 15th, 2025 at 04:37 pm

 Cidomos (Horse-drawn Carriages):

-Cidomos are traditional horse-drawn carriages commonly used for transportation on the Gili Islands.
-While they can be a charming way to get around, as mentioned above, it’s important to consider the well-being of the horses.
+Cidomos are traditional horse-drawn carriages that serve as a popular mode of transportation on the Gili Islands.
+While they offer a charming way to explore the islands, it’s essential to be mindful of the well-being of the horses.

 Walking: